As a graduate student at the DAN School, you will develop fundamental skills in all aspects of leadership and management.

 Master of Arts in Arts Leadership

-The Master of Arts in Arts Leadership is a 12-month hybrid Professional Master's program that combines graduate coursework (7 courses) plus a capstone course that includes a paid internship at a professional arts organization and a capstone written report.
+The Master of Arts in Arts Leadership is a 12-month Professional Master's program that combines graduate coursework (7 courses) plus a capstone course that includes a paid internship at a professional arts organization and a capstone written report.

 Term One: Summer Term